In This Article

 CEO, Access Business Technologies

 Justin Kirsch has helped mortgage companies, credit unions, and banks build compliant technology infrastructures since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he works with more than 750 financial institutions to eliminate the tradeoff between processing speed and regulatory compliance.
+As CEO of Access Business Technologies, a Microsoft 365 Direct-Bill Cloud Solution Provider dedicated to financial services, he works with more than 750 financial institutions to eliminate the tradeoff between processing speed and regulatory compliance using the M365 Guardian operating model on top of Microsoft 365, Microsoft Purview, and the broader Microsoft security stack.